AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/aberration/kuo-toa-whip-xmm.md

 # [Kuo-toa Whip](Інструменти ДМ\CLI\bestiary\aberration/kuo-toa-whip-xmm.md)
 *Source: Monster Manual (2024) p.
 190*

 The servants of kuo-toa archpriests, kuo-toa whips—so named for their role in enforcing order among other kuo-toa—lead war bands in carrying out the commands of their superiors.
-In return for their zeal, these kuo-toa are granted minor magical abilities and pincerlike weapons for subduing foes.
+In return for their zeal, these kuo-toa are granted minor magical abilities and pincer-like weapons for subduing foes.
 In battle, whips drive on other kuo-toa with threats of violence and burbling chants.

 ## Kuo-toa